PHILADELPHIA & CHESTER COUNTY, Pennsylvania Tour

 After lunch, we’ll satisfy our sweet tooth during a visit to the iconic Termini Brothers Italian bakery at their flagship store.
 This Philly institution is famous for its to-die- for handcrafted cannoli filled with fresh ricotta, as well as an incredible array of traditional Italian pastries, cookies, and cakes.
 Next we’ll head for the rolling hills of Chester County and our home-away- from home for the next three nights: the stunning Inn at Grace Winery.
 Situated on 50 acres in the Brandywine Valley, Grace Winery is a peaceful haven rich with history—the original manor house dates back to 1734, with an additional wing added in 1815 (all updated to meet today’s standards for luxury accommodations).

 We’ll kick off our Chester County stay with a fun food photography workshop led by Madame Fromage, who will give us pointers on how to capture the best photos of our favorite food memories during the trip.
 Grace Winery’s winemaker will then guide us through a wine and cheese walking tour of the estate.
-We’ll be joined by the lovely couple from The Farm at Doe Run, cheesemaker Sam Kennedy and marketing manager Stacey Gentile.
-Doe Run’s creamery has received international acclaim for their farmstead cheeses, and as we explore the property, we’ll taste four different Doe Run cheeses paired with wines that were produced right on the estate.
+We’ll be joined by a couple of our favorite local cheese makers and as we explore the property, we’ll taste different cheeses paired with wines that were produced right on the estate.
 The finale to our day will be dinner under the stars in the vineyards, showcasing Executive Chef Scott Megill’s selection of local, seasonal ingredients.
 Scott has great respect for the people who grow and raise the food we eat, and his farm-to- table ideals include a "nose to tail" and "seed to sprout"; philosophy of utilizing everything that he can.

 Day Two: Saturday, September 2